lhr-solar/StarterProjects/Controls/README.md

 	make all TEST=Cafe
 	```
 	If this does not work or if you run into any issues, try ```make clean``` (this will remove any object files you just compiled) and recompile.

+Once you're done testing and verifying your code, please make sure the latest copy of your code is committed and create a pull request on github linked to your branch.
+Request somebody to review your code.

 ## Tips
 - Make sure to commit frequently.
 Not every time you save a file, but enough to show a good history of your work.
 - Make sure you are working on your own branch and not the master branch.